-Nuclear responsibilities are the responsibilities of states and other stakeholders in relation to nuclear weapons.
-These can be both claimed by stakeholders in relation to nuclear weapons and conferred on these stakeholders by virtue of their participation in the rules, norms, and institutions of international society.
+Nuclear responsibilities are the responsibilities of states and other actors in relation to nuclear weapons.
+These can be both claimed by actors in relation to nuclear weapons and conferred on these actors by virtue of their participation in the rules, norms, and institutions of international society.
 The definition of responsibilities, which can have different cultural meanings, is left deliberately open in order to encourage engagement with the Approach.

-The Nuclear Responsibilities Approach defines a stakeholder as any actor that can in some way influence nuclear weapons futures.
-The state is the most obvious actor, but there are a number of other actors at the international, transnational, national, and domestic levels that may influence nuclear weapons futures.
+Any actor that can in some way influence nuclear weapons futures can be examined through or make use of the Nuclear Responsibilities

+Approach.
+The state is the most obvious, but there are a number of other actors at the international, transnational, national, and domestic levels that may influence nuclear weapons futures.
-The Nuclear Responsibilities

-Approach defines a stakeholder as

-any actor that can in some way

-influence nuclear weapons
+Any actor that can in some way influence nuclear weapons futures can be examined through or make use of the Nuclear Responsibilities Approach.

-futures.

-Stakeholders do not all share the same responsibilities.
-To express this principle, the Nuclear Responsibilities Approach proposes that stakeholders should consider themselves to have 'common but differentiated responsibilities' in relation to nuclear weapons, drawing upon language used in the climate change regime.
+Actors do not all share the same responsibilities.
+To express this principle, the Nuclear Responsibilities Approach proposes that actors should consider themselves to have 'common but differentiated responsibilities' in relation to nuclear weapons, drawing upon language used in the climate change regime.
 Responsibilities of different actors can be differentiated according to a range of metrics, including their military power, financial and technical capabilities, legacies, and willingness to play a leadership role.
-The Approach makes no claims about hierarchies of these responsibilities or the stakeholders who possess them.
+The Approach makes no claims about hierarchies of these responsibilities or the actors who possess them.